brick-lang/brick/README.md

 __Brick__ is a modern, functional, object-oriented language, designed to have the expressiveness you've come to expect from languages like Ruby and Python, joined with the power of Common Lisp, Rust, and ML.

-Here's a quick list of features:
+Here's a quick list of features we are working on supporting:

-- Traditional (Java/Ruby) Classes
+- Classes for organization
 - Mixins
 - Type Inference/Reconstruction
 - Parametric Polymorphism